-Tebas re-elected as LaLiga president
+Tebas Re-Elected as LaLiga President

-Tebas's new presidency was confirmed with no candidate having run against him.
+Tebas' new presidency was confirmed on Monday, with no candidate having run against him.

 Tebas had wanted a four-year mandate in order to make the best of any changes to Spanish law that could affect LaLiga in the wake of last November's general election.